The Value of Small Change

-During the course of the inventory project we have catalogued 17,500 overseas coins.
+To date, we have catalogued over 17,500 overseas coins.
 Many of them are large and impressive but, as we have discovered, it is important not to overlook even small coins in poor condition as they can also tell a fascinating story.
 Recently we came across an intriguing collection of aluminium one cent coins from East Africa, dated 1908.
 They are light weight with a perforated centre and some of them are covered in a thick powdery white corrosion layer.
 These aluminium coins are the first of their kind produced by the Royal Mint and, although they appear to have little value, they represent adaptability, innovative science and a commitment to continuous improvement that had gained pace when Charles Fremantle was Deputy Master of the Royal Mint (1868-1894).

 Introduction and Design

 To investigate the story of the aluminium coins we referred first to the Royal Mint’s annual reports, housed in the Museum’s extensive library.
 We discovered that in 1905 steps were taken to introduce a series of new coins into parts of both East and West Africa.
 The reports from this time specifically state that the lowest denominations should be made of a metal ‘other than British bronze, which might be acceptable to the natives and conveniently adapted to their requirements'.
 It was ultimately determined to use aluminium to produce the East African one cent coin and the West African one tenth penny.
 They were both approved for production in 1906.